cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 #### Connecting the Dots

 The biggest problem in bootstrapping a blockchain ecosystem from scratch is that it is not enough to attract just users.
-Established network effects exist between four key groups:{>>можно их еще и текстом перечислить, на случай использования партикла, или его прочтения без отображения / использования изображения<<}
+Established network effects exist between four key groups:{++ users, investors, validators, developers.++}

 ![Network effects](https://ipfs.io/ipfs/Qmf2ARvyZ1gu5HJmsPjnWQdhyfmvaEVxnz9vvp5KUt3Lgo)